NathanKewley/Japanese/README.md

 | [Cure Dolly](https://www.youtube.com/playlist?list=PLg9uYxuZf8x_A-vcqqyOFZu06WlhnypWj) | Great youtube channel that take a different approach to teaching Japanese Grammar, I found this very helpful     |
 | [Jumaku-Player](https://github.com/sheodox/jimaku-player)                              | Browser extension to allow you to overlay Japanese Subtitles over Anime in Crunchyroll                           |
 | [GameGengo](https://www.youtube.com/@GameGengo)                                        | A youtube channel based around using video games to teach / learn Japanese.
 Good to supplimentry learning        |

-## Archive

-There is some archived information from previous notes that are being updated and improved for this new version.
-Archived notes can be viewed [here](./archive/README.md)